hauke96/the-green-spot/content/posts/long-distance-hike-food/index.en.md

 In hindsight we'll experiment a bit because all the Nuts with their high concentration of fat were not that good for the digestion.

 ## The motivation bar
-We made the experience, that an easy accessible _motivation bar_ is a very good idea.
+We made the experience, that an easy accessible **motivation bar** is a very good idea.
 This should be a chocolate bar (or similar) that tastes good and that you can look forward to.

 We used it in the moment when you get slightly hungry but also for passages where we needed some extra motivation.
-It improves the mood and _motivates_ to walk up the hill and to bite through.
+It improves the mood and **motivates** to walk up the hill and to bite through.

 We took cereal bars, chocolate bars, banana chips and nuts with us.

 # Lunch
 We mostly moved the lunch to the evening after building up our camp.
-Alternatively we used good weather to cook at beautiful places (mountain peaks, rivers, lakes, ...).
+Alternatively, when the weather was good, we cooked at beautiful places (mountain peaks, rivers, lakes, ...).

-In advance we bought a lot of freeze-dried food (by _Track'n Eat_, but there are some other and maybe better manufacturers).
+In advance we bought a lot of freeze-dried food (by **Track'n Eat**, but there are some other and maybe better manufacturers).
 Unfortunately this is quite expensive, because one meal can cost between 6-8€.
 Also we had to experience that vegetarians have a significantly lower variety of meals compared to non-vegetarians.
-We were quite happy not _not_ eat soy-bolognese all the time.
+We were quite happy when it's _not_ soy-bolognese the third time in a row!

 However we were quite satisfied with the products we bought.

 # Dinner
 Before going to bed we often made a broth, soup or a portion mashed potatoes with parmesan.

-We also set up three milestones and bought for each milestone one portion mousse au chocolat (also from _Track'n Eat_).
+We also set up three milestones and bought for each milestone one portion mousse au chocolat (also from Track'n Eat).
 This was a very good idea because it was a culinary highlight and gave us a quite large portion of motivation and strength!

 # Too less calories